jibrelnetwork/ethereum-qr-code/README.md

 }
 ```

-Functionally this is equivalent of the previous example.
+Functionally, this is equivalent to the previous example.

 Parameters: